 curriculum is centered on seven guiding principles and grounded in research:

 Daily Language Instruction was developed as a result of empirical evidence gained by decades of experience in the field, and it was informed by current research.
 Learn about the development of DLI and its authors and editors by clicking on the links below and downloading the following documents.

 DLI is a perfect way to start the day.
 Students are ready to discuss the practice items by the time you have completed attendance, lunch count, and morning announcements.

 Students like DLI and gain confidence with the support of a spiraling review.

-Expect to see a lot of hands raised when you discuss the daily tasks!
-Since
+Expect to see strong engagement when you discuss the daily tasks!

 scaffolds your writing conferences: